King–Crane Commission: Conclusions regarding Syria, Palestine, and Lebanon

 The report noted that there is a principle that the wishes of the local population must be taken into account and that there is widespread anti-Zionist feeling in Palestine and Syria, and the holy nature of the land to Christians and Moslems as well as Jews must preclude solely Jewish dominion.
-It also noted that Jews at that time comprised only 10% of the population of Palestine.
+It also noted that Jews at that time constituted only 10% of the population of Palestine.

 The Commission Report was skeptical of the viability of a Jewish state in "Syria".
 The logic of the Commission went along the lines that the first principle to be respected must be self-determination.
-It pointed out that a majority of "Syrians" were against the formation of a Jewish state.
+It pointed out that "feeling against the Zionist program is not confined to Palestine", but "people throughout Syria" were also against the formation of a Jewish state.
 It concluded that the only way to establish a viable Jewish state would be with armed force to enforce it.
 This was precisely what the Commission wanted to avoid, so they dismissed the idea, saying that Zionists anticipated "a practically complete dispossession of the present non-Jewish inhabitants to Palestine, by various forms of purchase".
 That said, there would be nothing wrong with Jews coming to "Israel" and simply living as Jewish Syrian citizens, but noted "nor can the erection of such a Jewish State be accomplished without the gravest trespass upon the civil and religious rights of existing non-Jewish communities in Palestine".
 The latter statement was based on the assumption that an army of at least 50,000 would be required to establish Jewish ownership by force.
 In respect to the creation of a Jewish state in the Middle East, the report cautioned "Not only you as president but the American people as a whole should realise that if the American government decided to support the establishment of a Jewish state in Palestine, they are committing the American people to the use of force in that area, since only by force can a Jewish state in Palestine be established or maintained."

 About the international importance of Palestine, the report noted: